 In 2018, Camilla took part in her first competition, ‘Meistersinger von Nürnberg Wettbewerb’ and was invited to sing on the main stage at the Nürnberg Staatsoper for the final rounds in July.

 Camilla has worked across Europe – including music festivals in Ponte de Lima (Portugal), Anghiari (Italy), Gut Immling (Germany), Wernigerode Schlossfestspiele (Germany) and Grange Park Opera (UK).
 Roles have included Orpheus/Gluck’s Orpheus and Euridice, Polinesso/Ariodante, Dorabella/Cosi fan tutte, Dido/Dido and Aeneas, Hänsel/ Hänsel und Gretel and Mercedes and Carmen/ Carmen.

 She grew up on the Isle of Wight before moving to London to study singing at the Guildhall School of Music and Drama under Annette Thompson.
 While studying, Camilla was chosen to represent the Conservatoire in a production of The Rake’s Progress as part of the Aldeburgh Festival, working with director Neil Bartlett and conductor Martyn Brabbins.

-In 2012, Camilla was chosen to take part in the Opera Works programme with English National Opera – working with Marcello Magni, founder of Complicité, Christian Curnyn, John Berry and performance opportunities on the ENO stage and venues such as the National Portrait Gallery.
+After graduating, Camilla was selected to take part in the Opera Works programme with English National Opera – working with Marcello Magni (Complicité), Christian Curnyn, Jane Robinson and John Berry.
+She also began studying with Robert Dean at this time.